 At one time, this room was a great space for girls to play dress up, do arts and crafts, build legos and play games.
 Now that they are transitioning out of traditional playtime, this large room can serve another purpose.
-My client was interested in upgrading to a guest room for family.
-It already has … Continue reading Birds of a feather play together
+Beautiful Matouk bedding with a custom headboard in Schumacher fabric.
+My client was interested in … Continue reading Birds of a feather play together

 This project was so much fun and I couldn’t be happier with how it turned out.
 My client wanted to make a statement in her foyer that tied into the rest of the first floor.
 Wallpaper is the way to add interest to any room.
 As travelers, this garden landscape was a reminder of places … Continue reading You had me at wallpaper…